FPGA-Research-Manchester/OrkhestraFPGAStream/docs/README.md

 1|Far far away, behind the word mountains, far from the countries Vokalia and Consonantia, there live the blind texts.|116|5 2|Boring sentence|15|1

-Let's say we want to see the whole table in the original order on the interface as well as shown in the figure below.
+Let's say we want to see the whole table in the original order on the interface as shown in the figure below.

 <center><img src="buffer_to_interface.svg" width=100%></center>

 To do that we need to understand how much we need to configure.
 Each buffer can have 32 chunks of data in it where each chunk is 16 integers large.
 Thus one buffer can currently hold 2KB of data at a time.
 The crossbar has to be configured to map each integer in time and space to the interface wires.
 Do we then write more than 2KB of configuration data to give coordinates for each integer?
 No, in our case we configure an AXI burst size worth of records.
 Each burst has a full number of records transferred.
 So we need to configure records per burst amount of data.
 In our example the system would be configured to transfer 16 (512/32) records per burst and each record is fit into 2 (32/16) chunks of data.
 So we would need to configure 32 chunks of data which is 512 integers.

 As a side note, the system can only transfer power of 2 number of records.
 And it can't transfer more than 32 records.
 In our case 16 is a power of 2 and it is less than 32.
-But it if was more than 32 then we'd just choose 32 instead and if it wasn't a power of 2 we'd choose the next available power of 2 number.
+But it if was more than 32 then we'd just choose 32 instead.
+If the most optimal number of records wasn't a power of 2 we'd choose the next available power of 2 number.

 ## Input crossbar configuration